 "My boy," Robey said, "on the theory that a sick man doesn't know what's good for him.
 Give me another dip of ice cream."

 Sterling's Route 1 mail, from the Hugheses down to the Robeys and about 20 other farming families, was delivered by Walter Hummer's brother Morris, with the mail sacks carried first on a horse and then in a Model T.

-By the '40s, Morris's son Aubrey Lee Hummer was carrying on the family tradition.
+By the '40s, Walter V Hummer's son, Aubrey Lee Hummer, was carrying on the family tradition.

 These were some of the folk people referred to when they talked about "goin' down the country" -- as residents of Leesburg or upper Loudoun invariably did when they talked about Sterling.
 It was a sparsely populated area, also known as "The Redlands," for its sienna clay soils.